Home

 - Invasion America

-One of the better SPI efforts, this one concerning a dark future in which
+One of the better SPI efforts, this one concerning a dark future

-a much-weakened North America is invaded from Europe, Asia and South America.
+in which a much-weakened North America is invaded from Europe,

-The much-beleagured American player is something like the ancient Romans in many
+something like the ancient Romans in many games, trying to fend

-games, trying to fend off multiple invaders by taking advantage of shorter
+off multiple invaders by taking advantage of shorter interior

-strategic interest although a few crucial dice rolls can
+although a few crucial dice rolls can determine a lot of the game,

-of the Asian forces, which are large but very fragile.
+particularly for the player of the Asian forces, which are large

-was published by Milton Bradley as part of their GameMaster series.
+called Fortress America was published by Milton Bradley as

-This general setup has several sources starting with
+part of their GameMaster series.
+This general setup has several

-Philip Nowlan's 1928 "Armageddon 2419 AD" in the magazine
+sources starting with Philip Nowlan's 1928 "Armageddon 2419 AD"

-and others.
-Anticipates in subject many games produced by XTR.
+Day After Tomorrow and others.
+Anticipates in subject many

 - Ironclads

-Very well done and satisfying.
+and satisfying.
 Later supplemented by

 Ironclads Expansion Kit, which added more ships and